DNN (software): Developer ecosystem community

 DNN is supported by a community of enthusiasts notably in North America and Europe, with yearly physical events taking place on these continents.
-The project is managed through Github.
+The project is managed through GitHub.
 The community shares information about the DNN Platform, how and by whom it is managed, events and discuss issues on the DNN Community Website.

 API reference documents and guidance on how to create modules and skins can be found on the DNN Documentation Website.

 Project history

 The DotNetNuke application originally evolved out of another project, the IBuySpy Portal which was a reference application created in 2001 by Microsoft to showcase the new ASP.NET software development framework.
 Shaun Walker added significant enhancements to the IBuySpy Portal and released a new version branded as the IBuySpy Workshop on December 24, 2002.
 The early releases of the IBuySpy Workshop application were developed solely by Walker and distributed by his consulting company, Perpetual Motion Interactive Systems Inc. In March 2003, Shaun Walker announced a rebranding of the open source application to DotNetNuke.
-The name "DotNetNuke" was coined by Walker by combining the term .NET with the word "nuke", which had been popular with pre-existing frameworks such as PHP-Nuke and PostNuke.
+The name "DotNetNuke" was coined by Walker by combining the term .NET with the word "nuke", which had been popular with existing frameworks such as PHP-Nuke and PostNuke.
 Walker registered trademarks for the terms DotNetNuke and DNN in both the United States and Canada.
 At this point Walker formed a Core Team of software developers to help him develop and promote new versions of the open source project.

 In September 2006, Shaun Walker invited 3 members of the Core Team, Joe Brinkman, Nik Kalyani, and Scott Willhite, to form DotNetNuke Corporation to oversee management and development of the project, as well as offer professional services to the community.

 On November 25, 2008, DotNetNuke Corporation announced that it had secured Series A financing from Sierra Ventures and August Capital and hired Navin Nagiah as CEO; and in February 2009 it released DotNetNuke Professional Edition, targeted at business and enterprise customers.
 In February 2010, DotNetNuke closed a round of Series B financing from Sierra Ventures, August Capital, and Pelion Venture Partners.

 In August 2009 DotNetNuke Corporation launched a partnership program aimed at providing support to web design and development companies using DotNetNuke.
 They also announced the acquisition of Snowcovered, an online market for DotNetNuke modules, skins, services, and related products.

 In October 2009, the Open Source CMS Market Share Report concluded that DotNetNuke was the leading .NET-based open source web content management system.

 In 2013, the company was renamed DNN Corporation and the commercial DotNetNuke editions were rebranded as Evoq.

 In 2017 the company was acquired by ESW Capital and stewardship of DNN Platform (as the open source Community Edition was now called) was transferred to a team of community experts.
 This project was subsequently brought under the umbrella of the .Net Foundation with DNN Corp solely focusing on their commercial Evoq platform.